jhwist/octopress/source/_posts/2013-05-24-running-shoes.markdown

 ## Merrell Flux Glove Sport ##
 The newest addition to my shoe family (together with the NB Minimus, below).
-I bought these the day after my [10km race](/blog/2013/05/02/race-report-fruhjahrslauf-asv-dachau-10km), since I finished this race again with pretty big blisters and figured it was about time to say good-bye to the Nikes.
+I bought these the day after my [10km race](/blog/2013/05/02/race-report-fruhjahrslauf-asv-dachau-10km), since I finished this race again with pretty big blisters and figured it was about time to say goodbye to the Nikes.
 I was hesitant to try them on, since they didn't fit the last time I tried them (back when I bought the Adidas).
 However, this time I felt in heaven.
 Fit like a sock, light-weight, and most important, direct feedback from the ground to the feet.
 As I quickly found out during my first runs with the Merrells, you